SolidTeknics Made In USA frying pan (2018).

 All that said, I think this is still a terrific choice for a pan!

-Note to the manufacturers (if they read this post): If you are truly wanting these pans to be Nickel-free, please look into the metal alloys used by Ikea for their pots and pans (many of which are fully Nickel-free) — and you may also want to consider doing XRF testing (by batch) in advance of manufacturing each batch (just to confirm the levels of the various component metals in the stainless.)
+Note to the manufacturers (if they read this piece): If you are truly wanting these pans to be Nickel-free, please look into the metal alloys used by Ikea for their pots and pans (many of which are fully Nickel-free) — and you may also want to consider conducting XRF testing (by batch) in advance of manufacturing each batch (just to confirm the levels of the various component metals in the stainless).
 Truly Nickel-free stainless alloys are available.

 As always, please let me know if you have any questions.